CanonicalLtd/maas-docs/en/installconfig-commission-nodes.md

 - **Unconfigured** The interface will be left unconfigured.

-See [Concepts and terms](intro-concepts.md#ip-ranges) for the definitions of reserved range types used in MAAS.
+See [Concepts and terms][concepts-ipranges] for the definitions of reserved range types used in MAAS.

 ### Bridge interfaces